CLRX/CLRX-mirror/doc/GcnMemHandling.md

 TID_ENABLE is set, then an address is out of range.
 Reads are zero and writes are ignored for an addresses out of range.

-For 32-bit operations, an address are aligned to 4 bytes.
+For 32-bit and wider operations, an address are aligned to 4 bytes.
+For 16-bit operations, an address are aligned to 2 bytes.

 The coalescing works for STRIDE==0 on offset (hardware looks at offset), otherwise it works if stride<=1 or swizzle mode enabled and all offsets are equal and ELEMSIZE have same value